 Why does this site exist?

 So please sign up to join our community.
 You should enter your e-mail address into the box on the right, or follow us on Twitter.
-You will get weekly blog posts that remind you that you are not the only one doing this difficult, but satisfying job.
+You will get monthly blog posts that remind you that you are not the only one doing this difficult, but satisfying job.
 I will challenge you to think about the Real issues going on in your classroom, and hopefully provide you with inspiring ways of looking at your students, and your life.

 Who runs this place, anyway?